 Funds awarded to successful applicants will be provided on a monthly reimbursement basis.
 The grantee will document actual expenditures on a monthly basis and submit an Illinois Department of Public Health Certification Form accompanied by a monthly narrative, activity, and expenditure report to include appropriate supporting fiscal documentation.
 After review and approval of program activity, narrative, and expenditure reports, a voucher will be prepared and processed through the Office of the State Comptroller for payment.
-Reimbursement requests must be submitted monthly and the final reimbursement request must be received by the Illinois Department of Public Health Center for Minority Health Services no later than July 30, 2013.
+Reimbursement requests must be submitted monthly and the final reimbursement request must be received by the Illinois Department of Public Health Center for Minority Health Services no later than July 30, 2014.

+Funding for this grant program is contingent upon the final state budget.
 Awards will be made after the Department's Grant Review Committee process has been completed.
 Submitting an application ensures that you will be in the pool of potential applicants considered for funding.
 It is not a guarantee of an award.